 The Outlet Hierarchy

-Four tiers, in declining citation weight.
+Four tiers, in declining influence.

 The database treats all four tiers as equivalent.
 They are not, and pitching like they are produces the volume-with-no-coverage outcome that defines most agency relationships right now.